colemcnabb/StockProject/README.md

 ## Technical Stack

 - **VS Code**: Used for data cleaning and processing.
-- **Python**: Employed for data manipulation and processing using libraries such as Pandas and NumPy.
+- **Python**: Employed for data manipulation and processing using Pandas.
 - **Tableau**: Utilized for creating interactive dashboards and visualizations.

 ## Data Sources